JOSEPH P. DWYER

 CREATING COMMUNITY

-We aim to help establish connections across the extended community of military & first responder families.
-As family members of guardians of any kind, you have many shared experiences and the ability to understand each other’s particular lifestyles.
+We aim to help establish connections across the extended community of military & veterans.
+You have many shared experiences and the ability to understand each other’s particular lifestyles.

 There are benefits from connecting with peers with whom you overlap significantly in similarities — and also with peers you only loosely resemble.
 Regardless of your degree of similarity, spending time with peers can offer connectedness, belonging, and community.

-• Same specific service branch or community (Army, Navy, Law Enforcement, Fire & Rescue, EMS, etc)
+• Same specific service branch or community (Army, Navy, Reserves, etc.)

 • Same service AND demographic and/or inherent identity